 At the time of writing, each transaction on the Ethereum network uses about 29 kwh (Kilowatt hours), enough electricity to power an average American household for 24 hours!
 The electricity used by Ethereum mines could power 652,669 American households every year.⁵ Ethereum mining annually uses about the same amount of energy as the country of Bolivia.
 This is obviously a major issue.
 The exorbitantly high amount of energy necessitated by Ethereum’s PoW protocol reduces the profitability of mining and has serious negative consequences for the environment and the system’s long term sustainability.⁵

 PoW protocols are important because they enabled the creation of early blockchain networks, but they are very inefficient.
 They are also susceptible to market monopolization because they bestow unfair advantages on actors with more resources.
 Wealthy and powerful individuals and organizations can afford a larger number of much faster and more powerful computers, which gives them a much higher chance of successfully solving each cryptographic puzzle and earning the reward.
 For example, about 65% of bitcoin mining is done by 5 mining groups who could theoretically join together to control more than 50% of the market.
 Bitcoin miners use expensive and specialized application-specific integrated circuits (ASICs) which have led to the industrialization and partial centralization of Bitcoin mining.
 Because Ethereum mining is usually conducted using graphics processing units (GPUs) found in many home computers, the risk of centralized mining is not as great here as in Bitcoin.
 However, ASICs have recently been released for Ethereum, and Ether mining is still in danger of centralization and monopolization because of the PoW protocol it currently relies on.
 This has created a situation where Bitcoin, Ethereum and other blockchain networks are not nearly as decentralized as they were originally intended, which endangers their independence and utility.
 Eth 2.0 is in design to transition the network from a proof of work protocol to a proof of stake (PoS) protocol called Casper, which seeks to solve this issue of efficiency and sustainability.
 This transition will become increasingly important because of the difficulty bomb mining adjustment that was introduced in 2017 through the Byzantium update.
 The bomb will make mining Ether more and more difficult until it will eventually become infeasible.⁶ This device was introduced in anticipation of Serenity’s transition from PoW to PoS and is yet another reason why the update is so important for the Ethereum community.
-I will be publishing an article that details Casper and the transition to PoS in the coming weeks.
+For a more detailed explanation of Casper and proof of stake, check out this article.

 The final major issue that will be addressed by Eth 2.0 is speed and usability.
 This is related to but not the same as, the issue of scalability that will be addressed by sharding.
 The introduction of sharding should remove the most significant bottleneck for transaction speed and throughput, but another bottleneck is caused by the Ethereum Virtual Machine (EVM) itself.
 The EVM is essentially the underlying structure of Ethereum that executes code and allows the network to function correctly.
 The EVM is responsible for the internal state of the Ethereum network and for all of its computations.
 The EVM also ensures that the following are accurate: account information such as balances, current gas price, addresses and block information.
 Furthermore, the machine must keep track of the following components: Block Information, Storage State, Account State and Runtime Environment Information.⁷ The Virtual Machine also deals with all Ethereum smart contracts which are written in Solidity/Vyper and compiled into unique EVM bytecode.
 The contracts are then executed by each node on the network.⁴